 The main focus of the Agreement is the liberalisation of trade in goods.
 All customs duties on industrial products, including fish and other marine products, are abolished from the entry into force of the Agreement, Additional agricultural agreements between the individual EFTA States and Albania form an integral part of the instruments establishing the free trade area.

-The Agreement consists of a total of 43 Articles, five Annexes and two Protocols.
+The Agreement consists of 43 Articles, five Annexes and three Protocols.
 The Agreement covers the following main subjects:

 - Trade in Goods